ZGorlock/YoutubeDownloader/README.md

 * The third parameter is the playlist ID; we will cover this in a moment.
 * The fourth parameter is the output directory for that channel; if this is a music Channel this will be relative to the musicDir from the last section, if it is a video Channel it will be relative to the videoDir.
 * The fifth parameter is a boolean specifying whether this Channel should be downloaded as mp3 (true) or as mp4 (false).
 * The sixth parameter is an optional playlist file for the downloads from the Channel, this will also be relative to the musicDir or videoDir but does not need to be in the same folder where the music or videos are saved.
-If you do not want to create a playlist for the Channel then do not include this parameter, or put 'null'.
+If you do not want to create a playlist for the Channel then do not include this parameter, or put null.
 * The seventh parameter is an optional boolean specifying whether or not to keep the Channel directory clean; if this is enabled then videos that are deleted off of Youtube will also be deleted from your hard drive.
-You may also not include this parameter, by default the value is 'true'.
+You may also not include this parameter, by default the value is true.

 ### Finding Youtube Playlist IDs: